Shuhey1102/Shuhey1102/README.md

 - 👋 Hi, I’m Shuhey
 - 👀 I’m interested in creating amzing and exciting program by myself
-- 🌱 I’m currently learning Java,JavaScript,HTML,CSS,Python,Uipath,OutSystems
+- 🌱 I’m currently learning Java,JavaScript,HTML,CSS,Python,OutSystems
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... shuheylab@gmail.com
+- 📫 How to reach me ... kajiwara.shuhei.1102kaji@gmail.com

 <!---
 Shuhey1102/Shuhey1102 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.